openresty/openresty/README.markdown

 Mailing List
 ============

-You're very welcome to join the English OpenResty mailing list hosted on Google Groups:
+You are welcome to join the English OpenResty mailing list hosted on Google Groups:

 https://groups.google.com/group/openresty-en